Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 }
 ```

-This brings us to the remaining atrribute: `Abomonation`.
+This brings us to the remaining attribute: `Abomonation`.
 This one is required by the internal serialisation mechanism employed
 by the differential dataflow, which is not `Serde` as most of the Rust code uses, but `Abomonation`.
 This is a very efficient binary wire
 encoding, result in good performance of resultant program.